rosielee09/MDIA-1620/README.md

 3. Fun to play around

 ## Things are still unclear
-1. Not from this class, but looking forward to learning more about Git & GitHub
+Not from this class, but looking forward to learning more about Git & GitHub

 ## One word describes your feeling
-:Exciting
+Exciting